Jökulsárlón Glacial Lagoon - a Tour of the Jewels of the South Coast of Iceland

 I feel like a kid when I visit this place, and I saw that other visitors felt like kids as well, playing with the chunks of ice, stacking them, and lifting them; this beach brings out the 5-year-old in us :)

-One of our co-travelers put a piece of glittering ice on her ring-finger and showed it to her boyfriend and winked, so cute :) I read in the newspaper that a foreign guest proposed to his girlfriend on this beach.
+One of our co-travelers put a piece of glittering ice on her ring finger and showed it to her boyfriend and winked, so cute :) I read in the newspaper that a foreign guest proposed to his girlfriend on this beach.

 We spent some 30 minutes on this beautiful beach and I took tons of photos of the ice chunks like always.

-Admiring the view at Svínafellsjökull glacier
+Admiring the view at Svínafellsjökull glacier back in 2016

-On our way back from Jökulsárlón glacial lagoon we turned off ring road 1 and drove the short distance on a very bumpy gravel road to Svínafellsjökull glacier.
+On our way back from Jökulsárlón glacial lagoon we turned off ring-road 1 and drove the short distance on a very bumpy gravel road to Svínafellsjökull glacier.
 There is a short walk up to the glacier and I can tell you that being so close to the glacier on a sunny day is sublime.

 There is something so special about visiting glaciers in the sunshine.
-There is also a small lagoon in front of the Svínafellsjökull glacier, but the water in it has a brownish colour as opposed to the beautiful blue colour of Jökulsárlón glacial lagoon.
+There is also a small lagoon in front of the Svínafellsjökull glacier, but the water in it has a brownish colour as opposed to the beautiful blue colour of the Jökulsárlón glacial lagoon.
 It is very pretty all the same.